 ECONS 102 [SSCI] – Fundamentals of Macroeconomics (Course Prerequisite: MATH 101, 103, 105, 107, 108, 171, 201, 202, STAT 205 or 212)

 - SOIL_SCI 441 – Soil Fertility (Course Prerequisite: SOIL_SCI 201)

-- MKTG 360 – Marketing (Course Prerequisite: Certified major [any college] with 60 semester hours)
+- MKTG 360 – Marketing (Course Prerequisite: Admitted to a major [any college] with 60 semester hours)

 The maximum number of credit hours earned at other institutions that may apply towards a WSU certificate shall not exceed 1/4 of the total number of credit hours required for the certificate.

-Awarding of the Certificate: At the beginning of the student’s final semester of coursework, the student should apply for the certificate through the myWSU Student Center.
+At the beginning of the student’s final semester of coursework, the student should apply for the certificate through myWSU.
 This will notify the Registrar’s Office to confer the certificate.
 Here’s how: From the myWSU Student Homepage, select Academic Advising, then Apply to Graduate.
 The certificate should display as an option to select to Apply for Graduation.
 Certificates require a separate graduation application and are mailed separately from diplomas.